techidaily/site-fox-cloud/source/_posts/updated-in-2024-perfect-precision-with-zoom-your-ultimate-youtube-live-stream-toolkit.md

 ![allow live streaming zoom](https://images.wondershare.com/filmora/article-images/2022/07/zoom-youtube-live-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You will find YouTube option as well but we are not going to use the option because several YouTubers have reported issues with the option.
 Therefore, we are going for Custom live streaming service.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/620kcQ7Dw7w?si=a5ussGs5HV7sG3hF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Use Zoom to Stream YouTube Live